Become a Teacher Undergraduate Teacher Licensure in Colorado

-You can choose from a variety of majors, focused around 17 content areas, approved as teaching endorsements for Colorado State University.
-These areas have specially designed curriculum, giving you a strong foundation in that content area while building your skills as an educator at the same time.
-You’ll stay on track to graduate without adding extra semesters to your coursework.
+At Colorado State University, you can choose from 17 content areas with approved majors that include teacher licensure.
+These majors have specially designed curriculum, giving you a strong foundation in your content area while building your skills as an educator at the same time.
+You’ll stay on track to graduate with your four-year degree and prepare to be a teacher, without adding extra semesters.

 Currently, CSU does not offer a teaching endorsement specifically for general elementary education (grades K-6).
 However, in conjunction with the Department of Human Development and Family Studies, we do offer an Early Childhood Education degree that includes teacher licensure for pre-kindergarten through third grade (ages 0-8).